the perfect day to say something nice.

 How much better to encourage rather than disparage?

-Having God in mind before we open our mouths will benefit both the speaker and the listener.
-“The words of the godly encourage many…” (Proverbs 10:21 NLT).
+Having God in mind before we open our mouths will benefit both the speaker and the listener because, “The words of the godly encourage many…” (Proverbs 10:21 NLT).

-Perhaps what is needed is an updated version of the old rhyme for both us and our children to remember.
+Perhaps what is needed is an updated version of the old rhyme for us to remember, and to teach our children.
 How about:

 “Sticks and stones can hurt someone,